Backstage at the Calamity, Vol. I, No. III: A Vampire's Vengeance, the Warlock Queen, the Groundskeeper Part III, and more

 I finished reviewing chapter 3, addressing a number of inconsistencies in the evolving powers of the narrator and his companion.
 Only nine chapters left before this historical narrative on the rise of vampirism is ready for feedback.

-A Bit of Flash: The Groundskeeper
+The Groundskeeper

 First time tuning in?
 Start here.